SportRack Horizon Alpine Review

 Ease of Use

-Responsible for 40% of the final score for the Horizon Alpine and each of the other cargo boxes in the review, Ease of Use is our most significant testing metric.
-We ranked and scored each cargo carrier by how convenient and easy to use they are on a daily basis, as well as the amount of work required to install or remove them from your car.
-The Alpine delivered a relatively lackluster performance compared to the rest of the boxes in the review.
+Responsible for 40% of the final score for each tested cargo box, ease of use is our most significant testing metric.
+We ranked and scored each cargo carrier by how convenient and easy to use it is on a daily basis, as well as the amount of work required to install or remove it from your car.
+The Horizon Alpine delivered a relatively lackluster performance compared to the rest of the boxes in the review.

-The Alpine does come essentially fully assembled right out of the box, but the installation process can be a bit of a pain.
+The Alpine comes essentially fully assembled right out of the box, but the installation process can be a bit of a pain.
 It uses a sort of hybrid system between a one-piece clamping system and U-bolts.
-You mount the metal mounting plates and one of the bolts on the ground, then lift it onto your car to install the remaining bolts.
+You mount the metal mounting plates and one bolt while on the ground, then lift it onto your car to install the remaining bolts.

 Installation for this box can be difficult to do solo, as holding a bolt in place on the bottom while tightening the nut can be quite a reach.
-It isn't too bad once you get the hang of it, and we were able to remove the Alpine from the racks on a fairly tall vehicle and reinstall in 20-25 minutes without assistance.
-However, it took closer to an hour to install the box the first time, since the directions weren't the clearest.
-We did appreciate that no additional tools are needed for the installation.
+It isn't too bad once you get the hang of it, and we removed the Alpine from the rack on a fairly tall vehicle and reinstalled it in 20-25 minutes without assistance.
+However, it took closer to an hour to install the box the first time since the directions weren't the clearest.
+We do appreciate that no additional tools are needed for the installation.

 Security

-We focused on the locking mechanism for our next metric, which constitutes 20% of the total score for each box.
-Specifically, we looked for locked/unlocked indicators, how easy the lock core is to use, and if you can remove the key with the cargo box unlocked.
+We focused on the locking mechanism for our next metric.
+Specifically, we looked for locked/unlocked indicators, how easy the lock core was to use, and if you can remove the key with the cargo box unlocked.
 The Horizon Alpine again did just a bit better than average.

 The lock core on the Horizon Alpine is fairly run-of-the-mill, lacking any additional handles or indicators.
-It does feel decently solid and easy to turn, relying on a much more typical key than many of the other boxes, which have a large plastic handle molded right onto the key.
-It is a little less comfortable to turn, but the key on the SportRack is quite a bit more compact on your key ring.
+It feels decently solid and easy to turn, relying on a much more typical key than many other boxes, which have a large plastic handle molded right onto the key.
+It is a little less comfortable to turn, but the design is a bit more compact on your key ring.

-It is impossible to remove the key while the box is unlocked, making it hard to forget to lock the box and essentially impossible to lock your keys inside of it.
-However, we wouldn't want to leave valuables in the Horizon Alpine for long periods, as it wouldn't take that much work to break in — but this is true of all the boxes we have tested to date.
+As we prefer, it is impossible to remove the key while the box is unlocked, making it hard to forget to lock the box and essentially impossible to lock your keys inside of it.
+However, we wouldn't want to leave valuables in the Horizon Alpine for long periods, as it wouldn't take that much work to break in — but this is true for many non-premium boxes.

 Appearance

-We graded the looks of each cargo carrier for our final metric, which accounts for 15% of the total score.
-While none of these products are really all that stylish, there are definite differences in appearance and design, with some being far more visually appealing than others.
+We graded the looks of each cargo carrier for our final metric.
+While none of these products are all that stylish, there are definite differences in appearance and design, with some being far more visually appealing than others.
 We had multiple judges give their opinion on this highly subjective metric, aggregating and averaging their inputs to determine scores.
 The Alpine fared quite well in this metric.

 Value